 If your business has a local element, remember to optimize your mobile content for local SEO.
 This includes standardizing your name, address, and phone number and including your city name in your site's metadata.

 Is mobile SEO different from desktop SEO?

 Most desktop SEO focuses on the general public without focusing on geographic location, while mobile SEO typically focuses on local search.
-That is because most mobile users look for local results when searching on their phones.
+That is because most people look for local results when searching on their mobile phones.
 When a user searches on their mobile device, Google is aware of where they are.

 Does mobile optimization affect SEO?